oneminch/Notes/React.md

 }
 ```

-- The `Emotion` & `styled-components` libraries are common tools used to create scoped styles for React components.

 ### Inline Styles

 - Inline styles can be applied to a component using the `style` attribute/prop and a set of [[CSS]] properties as a [[JavaScript]] object.